wdsheng999/cppfile/cs106b/assign2/hw2 serafini.md

 					Add the copy stack to the end of the queue.

-some of the code corresponds almost one-to-one with actual c++ code
+some of the code corresponds almost one-to-one with actual c++ code. one abstract part is the neighbor. how to define a same length word with only one letter different.

+one way is to loop the given dict, which is way too slow. we should loop through the alphabet of every position in the word. which is a n-26 loop each loop word should go through the dict, to check is a valid word or not.

+then it's to keep it shortest. cut off the middle. so first step to form a queue, then try to cut shorter. also need to caution that word may cause infinite loop